Hotels in Münster - Book now

 Combine your stay in Münster with a short shopping excursion, browsing in exclusive boutiques around the Prinzipalmarkt and many other shops in the Münster arcades, Salzstraße or the Hansecarré shopping mall in Stubengasse.

 A cultural stronghold, a city of bicycles and students and an episcopal see – that’s Münster, a city full of history, with something for young and old alike.
 Münster has lots of culinary treats to offer too, with 900 restaurants, pubs and bars to linger in.
-Our 4 star hotel, centrally located in the Old Town right next to the pedestrian zone, has 140 modern, comfortable bedrooms.
-Start your day in Münster with our extensive H4 MORNINGS breakfast buffet; in fine weather you can enjoy it on the sun terrace looking out over beautiful Münster.
+Our hotel, centrally located in the Old Town right next to the pedestrian zone, has 140 modern, comfortable bedrooms.
+Start your day in Münster with our extensive breakfast buffet; in fine weather you can enjoy it on the sun terrace looking out over beautiful Münster.

 The most popular attractions in Münster

 The Prince-Archbishop´s Castle, integrated into the promenade in the western part of the Old Town, is now home to the Westphalian Wilhelms-University Münster.
 The castle garden is outstanding, designed in a star shape, together with the Botanical Garden.
 The Castle square facing the town, plays host to the “Send” three times yearly - a popular folk festival hosting around 250 fairground shops, their stands and attractions.